thegricean/thegricean.github.io/_pages/publications.md

 # Representative publications

-For a full list of publications, see my [lab website](http://alpslab.stanford.edu//publications.html).
+For a full list of publications, see my [lab website](http://alpslab.stanford.edu//publications.html) or [CV](https://thegricean.github.io/cv/).
 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}